itsnotgrey/7OOP-LABORATORY-PROJECTS/README.md

 ---

 ## 🤔: Fun Facts About Me
-- I can play guitar and also sing :guitar:.
+- I can play guitar and also sing.
-- I love watching anime and kdrama :tv: .
+- I love watching anime and kdrama.
-- I also love cats too :black_cat:.
+- I also love cats too.
-- I’m also a good listener and an understanding person :grin:.
+- I’m also a good listener and an understanding person.

 ---